Introduction to vi for System Troubleshooting

 - Open the zone file with

-, navigate to specific records, and update as needed. - Example: Jump to an error-causing line with
+vi /var/named/example.com.db, navigate to specific records, and update as needed. - Example: Jump to an error-causing line with

-and modify the IP forA
+:450and modify the IP forArecords.

 - Open the zone file with